The military, which prided itself on the records it kept in Vietnam -- counting the enemy number of

 bureaucratic committees, task forces and research centers have been created.
 What they are doing

-anecdotal reports, letters, from books by those who were there, from research papers by militar
+reports, letters, from books by those who were there, from research papers by militar historians, and from

-historians, and from the excellent text "Women in the Military - An Unfinished Revolution", by Major
+the excellent text "Women in the Military - An Unfinished Revolution", by Major General Jeanne Holm,

-hundred Women in the Air Force were there.
-Army, Navy and Air Force Nurses and Medical
+Women in the Air Force were there.
+Army, Navy and Air Force Nurses and Medical Specialists numbered

 Women served in Vietnam in many support staff assignments, in hospitals, crewed on medical